Index of Standards

 Standards For Christian Living

 Our position on several topics is outlined in the paragraphs below.
 Click on the link following each summary for further information and references.

 Salvation is granted to us as a free gift, made possible by the death and resurrection of Jesus.
 We can do nothing to earn it through our behavior and deeds; we must simply accept His sacrifice.

-“Through faith, the believer passes from the position of a rebel, a child of sin and Satan, to the position of a loyal subject of Christ Jesus, not because of inherent goodness, but because Christ receives him as His child by adoption.
+All that we can possibly do to ensure our own salvation is to accept the invitation God has given us.
+(6BC 1071) Christ has made the atonement in our behalf, and no act or service on our part can erase a single stain from our own robes.
+Only accepting the robe of righteousness cleansed in the blood of Jesus will enable us to stand faultless before God, justified by faith alone.”Through faith, the believer passes from the position of a rebel, a child of sin and Satan, to the position of a loyal subject of Christ Jesus, not because of inherent goodness, but because Christ receives him as His child by adoption.
 The sinner receives the forgiveness of his sins, because these sins are borne by his Substitute and Surety.
 The Lord speaks to His heavenly Father, saying: ‘This is My child.
 I reprieve him from the condemnation of death, giving him My life insurance policy—eternal life—because I have taken his place and have suffered for his sins.
 He is even My beloved son.’
 Thus man, pardoned, and clothed with the beautiful garments of Christ’s righteousness, stands faultless before God.”
 (FW 103.1,2)

 Relating to God

 To remain spiritually alive, we need spiritual food.
 Without daily devotional Bible study and prayer, we will fall from the narrow path and lose our connection with God.